 Any.do is a full-featured task management app.
 It’s perfect for organizing to-do lists and managing your calendar.
 It even offers a virtual assistant to keep you on track each day.

 Any.do’s offline productivity app is great.
 Any tasks which you’ve already synced with your phone or computer will be available, and any changes you make will upload to your account whenever you next have a connection.
+You will struggle to find a better offline to-do list app or offline task manager.

 Salesforce is one of many web-based CRM tools to pop up in the last decade, but it remains the most well-known and the most widely-used.